For LGBTQ people living with or affected by dementia or concerned about memory loss.

 The LGBTQ Inclusion Award helps healthcare facilities to address historical inequalities in healthcare outcomes for LGBTQ people, and is a partnership between Switchboard and Trans Alliance Brighton.

-Our Older People’s Project is for those aged 50+ looking for a sense of community, support or information.
+Our Older People’s Group is for those aged 50+ looking for a sense of community, support or information.

 We provide those aged 50+ with a number of regular social activities, meet ups and trips.
 We also provide information and host workshops about services for older people and make connections for people within the community and to other services.